| |

 engineer, scout, spy and laborer, and who, though many times entrapped, was caught

+but the one time by an active, wily, and desperate foe.
 Back to the Stories of the French & Indian and Revolutionary Wars. |